 To finish, I scatter the tops with chocolate shards and a pinch of sea salt.
 If you’ve made the brown butter banana bread, you’ll know all about sad bananas.
 Once again, there are 2 over-rips bananas in the mix.
 They add heaps of flavour and a velvety texture to the crumb.
 The muffin batter is a simple blend and mix story.
-Nothing challenging there.
+Nothing challenging or complicated, just a simple mix and bake story.

-No 2.
-If the muffin contains chocolate, it should be eaten warm for ooze-factor.
+- If the muffin contains chocolate, it should be eaten warm for ooze-factor

 - Star muffins have toppings, drizzles and streusels!